Attend our National Patient Webinar on December 11th at 4pm PDT / 7pm EDT! More Information

 After the Minimally Invasive iFuse Surgery

-Please discuss post-operative weight bearing recommendations with your surgeon.
+Please discuss post-operative weight bearing recommendations with your physician.
 Some patients may be able to progress rapidly to full weight-bearing.
 Other patients may require a period of protected weight-bearing due to associated health conditions such as age, osteoporosis, altered bone health, impaired balance, and/ or gait, or other musculoskeletal conditions.
 You may also receive guidelines to ice the surgical site to reduce any swelling, perform certain exercises including short periods of walking to keep up your strength, and to visit a physical therapist.
 You'll receive post-operative guidelines that are suited to your health and situation.
 Follow your doctor's advice.

 Your doctor will advise you when it is appropriate to resume your daily activities and weight bearing activities, such as walking without crutches or carrying groceries.
 When you return to work and resume other activities will depend on your postsurgical progress and occupation.